Russia says Ukraine talks progressing as onslaught continues

 “A neutral status is being seriously discussed in connection with security guarantees,” Lavrov said Wednesday on Russian channel RBK TV.
 “There are concrete formulations that in my view are close to being agreed.”

-Russia’s chief negotiator, Vladimir Medinsky, said the sides are discussing a possible compromise idea for a future Ukraine with a smaller, non-aligned military.
+Russia’s chief negotiator, Vladimir Medinsky, said the sides were discussing a possible compromise idea for a future Ukraine with a smaller, non-aligned military.

+Prospects of a diplomatic breakthrough were highly uncertain, however, with a gulf between Ukraine's demand that the invading forces withdraw completely and Russia's suspected war aim of replacing Kyiv's Westward-looking government with pro-Moscow leadership.

+Ukrainian presidential adviser Mykhailo Podolyak denied Russian claims Ukraine was open to adopting a model of neutrality comparable to Sweden or Austria's.
+Podolyak said on Telegram that Ukraine needed powerful allies and "clearly defined security guarantees” to keep it safe.

 The artillery shrapnel that hit the 12-story apartment building in central Kyiv on Wednesday obliterated the top floor and ignited a fire that sent plumes of smoke over the area.
 Residents carried possessions and pets from the building as firefighters doused the flames amid a sea of rubble.
 The Kyiv emergencies agency said there were two victims, without saying if they were injured or killed.